 Tracer – Graffiti

-Even though Tracer boasts one of the highest number of legendary skins in the game, Graffiti Tracer easily stands apart from the rest of the hero’s skins.
-Sporting a blue hoodie and gas mask, Graffiti Tracer’s guns are equipped with spray paint to match her silly and mischievous personality.
+Even though Tracer boasts a huge number of legendary skins, Graffiti Tracer easily stands apart from the rest of her outfits.
+Sporting a blue hoodie and gas mask, this skin’s guns are equipped with spray paint to match her silly and mischievous personality.
+Her paint-splattered tights and bright blue hoodie are the final pieces on this fun, youthful skin.

 Widowmaker – Talon

-Talon Widowmaker gives fans of the game an insight into the sniper’s look before she turned into the Overwatch character we all know and love today.
-While the sniper may be lacking her iconic blue skin, Widowmaker makes up for it with blueberry-blue hair in her Talon-themed look.
+Talon gives Overwatch players some insight into the sniper’s look before she turned into the sniper we all know and love today.
+While she may be lacking her iconic blue skin in the Talon skin, it makes up for it with blueberry-colored hair and dramatic, completely non-functional armor.
+The skin almost gives off James Bond vibes.

 Wrecking Ball – Jack-O’-Lantern

-Equipped with leaf legs and guns, Hammond’s Jack-O’-Lantern skin replaces his mechanical ball with a giant pumpkin.
-What’s even better about this skin is the fact that the hamster himself is dressed in his own costume: A potato sack that’s been tailored to take on the appearance of a bat-like scarecrow.
+Equipped with leaf legs and guns, Wrecking Ball’s Jack-O’-Lantern skin replaces his mechanical ball with a giant ghoulish pumpkin.
+The mech’s legs have been replaced with vines, and its front lights are now lanterns.
+What’s even better about this skin is the fact that Hammond himself is dressed in a costume of his own: a potato sack that’s been tailored to take on the appearance of a bat-like scarecrow.

 Zenyatta – Nutcracker

-Everyone’s favorite Omnic monk has a plethora of amazing legendary skins, but Nutcracker Zenyatta takes the cake.
+Everyone’s favorite Omnic monk has a plethora of amazing legendary skins, but Nutcracker takes the cake.
 Released during the first Winter Wonderland event, Zenyatta’s Nutcracker skin reimagines the support hero as a Christmas toy dressed in a red coat and top hat.
 To complete the look, Zenyatta chucks walnuts at his opponents in place of orbs.
+It’s just silly enough to make everyone on the battlefield laugh.